Skip to content

 When to use this prompt: the user describes a multi-step interaction with discrete, named states — a login flow, a checkout wizard, a video player, a modal lifecycle, a websocket connection.
 If you can list the states and the events that move between them, you have a machine.

 Key idea: the machine IS the event handler.
-A machine is registered as one reg-event-fx whose body comes from make-machine-handler.
+A machine is registered as one reg-event whose body comes from make-machine-handler.
 Sub-events route in: (rf/dispatch [:my/machine [:my-input arg ...]]).

 Default form: named guards and actions in the machine's :guards / :actions maps.
 The transition table references guards and actions by keyword (:under-retry-limit, :clear-error); the bodies live in the machine's own :guards / :actions maps inside make-machine-handler.
-This is the default because the named id carries semantic meaning that visualisers, AIs, conformance fixtures, and humans all read; an inline (fn [snap ev] ...) is opaque to inspection.
+This is the default because the named id is a name that is reusable, addressable, and clearer for humans, tools, and AIs — visualisers label arrows with the id, AIs and conformance fixtures resolve the id against the machine's :guards / :actions map, and tests stub by id.
+(The rationale is not source visibility: an inline fn's :source-code text is co-located on its enclosing node in dev, per 005 §Source-coord stamping, so an inline body is inspectable — it just has no public name to address.)
 Inline fns are an escape hatch for trivial logic (one-liners with no branching), not the default form.
 See 005 §Inspectability bias.
 Resolution is machine-local — there is no global :machine-guard / :machine-action registry; cross-machine reuse is via Clojure vars referenced from each machine's map.

 Pre-flight checks:

 Where state lives.
-Every machine's snapshot lives at the runtime-managed path [:rf/runtime :machines :snapshots <machine-id>] in the frame's app-db.
-For id :auth.login/flow, the snapshot is at [:rf/runtime :machines :snapshots :auth.login/flow] and contains {:state ... :data ...}.
+Every machine's snapshot lives at the runtime-managed path [:rf.runtime/machines :snapshots <machine-id>] in the frame's runtime-db partition (not app-db).
+For id :auth.login/flow, the snapshot is at [:rf.runtime/machines :snapshots :auth.login/flow] and contains {:state ... :data ...}.
 You do not pick the path — make-machine-handler does not accept a :path key.
-Per-frame isolation is automatic: each frame has its own app-db and thus its own [:rf/runtime :machines :snapshots] map.
+Per-frame isolation is automatic: each frame has its own runtime-db and thus its own [:rf.runtime/machines :snapshots] map.
 See 005 §Where snapshots live.

 Reading the snapshot in views.
-The framework ships :rf/machine as a standard parametric sub. @(rf/sub-machine :auth.login/flow) returns the snapshot (sugar over @(rf/subscribe [:rf/machine :auth.login/flow])) — no per-machine reg-sub needed.
+The framework ships :rf/machine as a standard parametric sub. @(rf/subscribe [:rf/machine :auth.login/flow]) returns the snapshot — no per-machine reg-sub needed.
 Destructure inline, or write a derived sub :<- [:rf/machine <id>] for projections.
-See 005 §Subscribing to machines via sub-machine.
+See 005 §Subscribing to machines via the :rf/machine sub.

 Worked example — auth login flow (named guards/actions in :guards / :actions maps):